cbaatz/Knit/README.md

 ### Options for `writer`

-Writer options are set by setting properties of `exports.writer` in the resource file.
+Override standard writer options by returning them from the `exports.writer` function in the resource file.
 The following options are available:

 * `root` (`.`): What directory should we write resources to?
 * `overwrite` (`false`): Should we replace existing files?